In Black and White (short story collection): "On The City Wall"

 Lalun, a beautiful and talented woman, lives and entertains along the city way of Lahore.
 Visited by many men, one named Wali Dad is especially friendly.
 Wali Dad has had an English education and feel uncomfortably placed between the European and English worlds.

 As the story continues, the reader gets an introduction to a leader Khem Singh, someone who may disrupt British rule in India.
 Khem Singh has been imprisoned though, but escapes.
 A riot breaks out and Lalun helps an old man out of the riot through her window.
 She asks the narrator for assistance in getting him through the city safely, and he agrees, only to later realize it is Khem Singh.

 He returns the man to captivity and the rebellion ceases.

-Common Themes Seen in "In Black and White"
+Common themes in "In Black and White"

 Revenge

 In several of Kipling's stories within his collection of In Black and White, revenge is the basis of the plotline.
-Within “Dray Wara Yow Dee,” “The Judgement of Dungara,” and “Gemini,”actions of the primary characters are greatly fueled by the act of revenge.
+Within "Dray Wara Yow Dee", "The Judgement of Dungara", and "Gemini", actions of the primary characters are greatly fueled by the act of revenge.

 Each character motivated by revenge is an Indian character—but whether or not that was intended by Kipling is unknown.

 European Ignorance

 In two stories within this collection, Kipling criticizes the ignorance of European colonizers of Indian life.
-This can be seen with the missionaries in “The Judgement of Dungara” and the acts of the British in “On the City Wall.”
+This can be seen with the missionaries in "The Judgement of Dungara" and the acts of the British in "On the City Wall".